awesome-astra/docs/docs/pages/develop/frameworks/flask.md

-Since it is a good practice to explicitly free resources once we're done, in this module there's also a shutdown hook that takes care of cleanup by closing the session and shutting down the `Cluster` object. (which for a FastAPI application that runs indefinitely is a bit of a moot point, but still illustrates the point).
+Since it is a good practice to explicitly free resources once we're done, in this module there's also a shutdown hook that takes care of cleanup by closing the session and shutting down the `Cluster` object. (which for a Flask application that runs indefinitely is a bit of a moot point, but still illustrates the point).

 ### Endpoint dependencies